Azure/ResourceModules/docs/wiki/PipelinesUsage.md

 This section will give you guidance on how to operate the pipelines on a specific DevOps platform (for example GitHub or Azure DevOps).

-## GitHub Workflows
+## GitHub workflows

-This section focuses on GitHub Actions & Workflows.
+This section focuses on _GitHub_ Actions & Workflows.

 ### Trigger a pipeline

-To trigger a pipeline in GitHub, first navigate to the 'Actions' tab in your repository.
+To trigger a pipeline in _GitHub_, first navigate to the 'Actions' tab in your repository.

 <img src="./media/ghActionsTab.png" alt="Actions tab" height="100">